 7. On March 12th, 1912, Juliette Low started the first scouting program for girls.
 This organization was so important to her that she sold her pearls to keep the program running.
 Where was the first troop formed and how many participants were there?
 What did the first uniform look like?
 Complete an activity or game from a historical badge book or a current scout award book.
 Some examples are: Kim’s game, charades, make flags out of colored paper, practice your first aid, make cocoa, prepare a meal or sketch a bird.
 [Juliette Low#4, is her in in her scout uniform".]
 Refer to the “Recipe” section, “Booklet #3 Recipes, Tea Manners and Booklet # 5 Historical Clothing” in the Juliette Low Kit.
 You can also earn our Vintage Scouting Skill and Scouting Through Time patches.

-8. Daisy’s childhood home has been restored with furniture she had during her lifetime.
+8. Daisy’s childhood home (birthplace) has been restored with furniture she had during her lifetime.
 Special events at her house are also offered to scouts including tea parties; manners; art and cross stitching.
-Visit her home, referred to as the Birthplace, send a craft to them for the gift shop, OR complete an activity (such as a tea party, research Savannah Georgia, view websites, watch a movie or read a book with Victorian furniture and accents, OR tour a Victorian house in your area).
+Complete an activity or craft that represents Juliette Low, (bracelet kit), puzzle, etc. OR visit her home, referred to as the Birthplace, send a craft to them for the gift shop, OR complete an activity (Such as a tea party, research Savannah Georgia, view websites, watch a movie or read a book with Victorian furniture and accents, OR tour a Victorian house in your area).
 Refer to the “Booklet #4 Victorian Furniture [Juliette Low Series 1 - Savannah GA, in her Garden]

 9. Daisy believed that everyone should be a friend to animals, be cheerful, and active citizens in the community help others.
 Complete a community service project that will help person, places or things.
 Some examples of projects she completed were caring for children, helping at hospitals, sewing, landscaping and teaching something new.
 [Choose any Juliette Low patch.
 All the Juliette Series depict her timeline of life] Refer to the “Craft and Community Service” section of the Juliette Low kit